PaulLessard/paul-lessard.github.io/posts/2021-12-20-rice-n-peas.markdown

 This is the very best accompaniment for any stew or curry.
 I particularly like to have it with _fricasee chicken_ or _curried goat_, two Jamaican favourites.
 Indeed curried goat was the very best thing about school lunches when I was a pickney.

-You might also consider getting hold of a bottle of [Pickapepper sauce](http://pickapeppa.com/) for the table when you serve rice 'n' peas.
+You might also consider getting hold of a bottle of [Pickapeppa sauce](https://pickapeppasauce.co/) to pep up your rice 'n' peas feast; this iconic Jamaican condiment is celebrating its 100^th^ Birthday this year.

 I like to make up a big batch of rice 'n' peas and separate it into family serving size containers for the freezer, where it will keep for a couple of months.
 These can be defrosted and reheated in the microwave or, if you like a bit of a paella style crust, your can defrost and then fry in a frying pan with some butter.